-Are you looking for a cooking smoker used to make true barbecue as well as foods like pastrami and smoked turkey?
+Are you looking for a cooking smoker used to make true barbecue as well as foods like pastrami, smoked turkey, and smoked barbecue meatloaf?
 These hot smokers come in many shapes and sizes and can be powered by a wide range of fuels.
 Here is what to consider when you start shopping for a smoker.

 Smokers can be had for as little as $50 and up to $10,000 or more.
 If you aren't going to use it heavily, you may want to start with a small vertical water smoker.
 These are the least expensive smokers you can buy.
 You can make good barbecue in these smokers, and for many people, it is the only smoker they need, but there is a lot more to smokers than these simple units.

 Smokers by Fuel Type